criminal court

 Federal Grand Jury

-At the federal level, a grand jury is often convened to decide if sufficient evidence exists to charge an individual with violating federal law, including severe crimes that cross state borders.
+At the federal level, a grand jury is often convened to determine whether sufficient evidence exists to charge an individual with violating federal law, including severe crimes that cross state lines.

 Showcasing the important role that the federal government has in regulating severe offenses that cross state boundaries.